 A great guide that would be hard to do better in terms of explanations is at https://www.obico.io/blog/orcaslicer-comprehensive-calibration-guide/

-For calibrating flow rate, I prefer the following calibration test over the Orca test as it’s less subjectively focused and more functionality focused, uses way less filament and prints quicker: https://www.printables.com/model/1113488-flexi-flow-calibration-tool-v4-by-ck3d
+For calibrating flow ratio, I prefer the following calibration test over the Orca test as it’s less subjectively focused and more functionality focused, uses way less filament and prints quicker: https://www.printables.com/model/1113488-flexi-flow-calibration-tool-v4-by-ck3d

 https://www.youtube.com/watch?v=7rNlBwYd30k